supcrawler/storefront-ui/src/components/molecules/SfCallToAction/README.md

 - `default` - Banner text, should be a short description or completion for title message.

-- `title` - Places the banner title, should contain a heading tag (H1 by default).
+- `message` - Places the banner title, should contain a heading tag (H1 by default).

-- `description` - Places the description element.

 - `action` - Places the action element, contains a button by default.